 Even though “Top of the morning to you” isn’t used in Ireland, it continues to appear around St. Patrick’s Day, Irish pubs abroad, and even marketing campaigns.

 Why?
-Because it represents Irish warmth and hospitality—qualities that genuinely reflect Irish culture.
-It might be more myth than reality, but it’s a friendly myth that connects people to an idea of Ireland as open, cheerful, and kind-hearted.
+Because it represents Irish warmth and hospitality, qualities that reflect Irish culture.
+It might be more myth than reality, but it is a friendly myth that connects people to an idea of Ireland as open, cheerful, and kind-hearted.
+If you want a more grounded feel for place beyond the stereotypes, a practical companion is this guide to Ireland’s best towns for a fuller cultural experience.

 In that sense, the phrase lives on as a symbol of Irishness in the global imagination, much like shamrocks and Celtic knots.